 But what really makes The Bowl special is its geographical formation at the end of the hike.
 After a short mile or so in, you will loop right onto a large sandstone rise.
 It doesn’t seem like the right thing to do when looking for a huge hollowed-out bowl in sandstone, but it is.
 I learned the hard way by overshooting it and climbing to the highest point I could find in order to get a better vantage point.
 This is a good time to mention that more preparation and planning is always a good idea.

 Once you climb up the sandstone tower, you’ll notice a shallow bowl filled with sand and grass and, depending on the recent weather and season, maybe even some water.
 That’s not the actual Bowl with a capital B, but it’s still a cool additional feature.
 As you head further up the tower, you’ll come to the real Bowl.

 It’s really amazing what nature is capable of, and it’s also amazing what we would miss if we only go to the spots that are internationally known.
 I really enjoyed exploring this spot and look forward to taking friends and family back with me sometime.

-For a good map of the hike and specific direction visit, HikeStGeorge.com
+For a good map of the hike and specific directions visit, HikeStGeorge.com